-23 Public Procurement Regulation in Africa/ Quinot, Geo (ed.) & Arrow smith, 51539 Sue (ed.)-- Cambridge University Press: London, United Kingdom, 2017; 448p.
+23 Public Procurement Regulation in Africa/ Quinot, Geo (ed.) & Arrowsmith, Sue 51 (ed.) -- Cambridge University Press: London, United Kingdom, 2017; 448p.

 The book includes public procurement regulation in Africa is not widely researched.
-To address the shortage of scholarship in this area and to promote future research, the author analyses the law governing public procurement in a number of African systems and looks at key themes relevant to all African states.
+To address the shortage of scholarship in this area and to promote future research, this book analyses the law governing public procurement in a number of African systems and looks at key themes relevant to all African states.
 Part I discusses the regulatory regimes of nine African systems using a common framework, providing both a focused view of these African systems and an accessible comparative perspective.
 In part ii, key regulatory issues in public procurement that are particularly relevant in the African context are assessed through a comparative approach.
-The chapters consider the influence of international regulatory regimes (particularly the Uncitral model law on procurement) on African systems and provide insights into the way public procurement regulation is approached in Africa
+The chapters consider the influence of international regulatory regimes (particularly the uncitral model law on procurement) on African systems and provide insights into the way public procurement regulation is approached in Africa

-24 Reconceptualising Global Finance and Its Regulation/Buckley, Ross P (ed.): 51540 Avgouleas, Emilios (ed.) & Arner, Douglas W. (ed.); -- Cambridge University Press: London, United Kingdom, 2017; 483p.
+24 Reconceptualising Global Finance and Its Regulation/ Buckley, Ross P (ed.); 5 Avgouleas, Emilios (ed.) & Arner, Douglas W. (ed.); -- Cambridge University Press: London, United Kingdom, 2017; 483p.

-The book content is about the current global financial system that may not withstand the next global financial crisis.
-To promote the resilience and stability of our global financial system against future shocks and crises, a fundamental reconceptualization of financial regulation is necessary.
-This reconceptualization must begin with a deep understanding of how today's financial markets, regulatory initiatives, and laws operate and interact at the global level.
-The authors undertake a comprehensive analysis of such diverse areas as regulation of financial stability, modes of supply of financial services, market infrastructure, fractional reserve banking, modes of production of global regulatory standards, and the pressing need to reform financial sector ethics and culture.
-Based on this analysis, reconceptualising global finance and its regulation proposes realistic reform initiatives, which will be of primary interest to regulatory and banking legal practitioners, policymakers, scholars, research students, and think tanks
+This book's content is about the current global financial system that may not withstand the next global financial crisis.
+To promote the resilience and stability of our global financial system against future shocks and crises, a fundamental reconceptualization of financial regulation is necessary. reconceptualization must begin with a deep understanding of how today's financial markets, regulatory initiatives, and laws operate and interact at the global level.
+This book undertakes a comprehensive analysis of such diverse areas as regulation of financial stability, modes of supply of financial services. market infrastructure, fractional reserve banking, modes of production of global regulatory standards, and the pressing need to reform financial sector ethics and culture.
+Based on this analysis, re-conceptualizing global finance and its regulation proposes realistic reform initiatives, which will be of primary interest to regulatory and banking legal practitioners, policymakers, scholars, research students, and think tanks edited or personalized.
+Such gatekeepers are powerful forces in facilitating or hindering freedom of expression online.
+This is problematic for a human rights system which has historically treated human rights as a government responsibility, and this is compounded by the largely light-touch regulatory approach to the internet in the west.
+Regulating speech in cyberspace explores how these gatekeepers operate at the intersection of three fields of study: regulation (more broadly, law), corporate social responsibility and human rights.
+It proposes an alternative corporate governance model for speech regulation, one that acts as a template for the increasingly common use of non-state-based models of governance for human rights.